The Amplituhedron BCFW Triangulation

 \begin{proof}[Proof of Lemma~\ref{lem:more than 4}] The first part is straightforward.
 Consider the domino form $C$ of $V.$ Then by expanding $\det(C^I)$ with respect to the row which corresponds to $c$ we see that this determinant vanishes unless $I$ intersects the support of this row, which is precisely $A.$

+For the proof of the second part, we first introduce the following terminology.
+A sequence of chords $(c,c',c''',\dots)$ is a \emph{Loch Ness Monster} if all consecutive pairs of chords are head-to-tail.
+For example, the sequence $(c_2,c_3,c_4,c_6)$ in Example~\ref{example9} is a Loch Ness Monster.

-For the second part, we construct a set $I$ of size $k,$ consists of one element for each chord, such that $\det(C^I)\neq 0.$ The set $I$ has the form $I_1\cup I_2\cup I_3\cup\{p\},$ where $I_1\subseteq [i-1],~I_2\subseteq\{i+2,\ldots,j-1\},$ and $I_3\subseteq\{j+2,\ldots,n-1\}$ are defined as follows. \begin{enumerate} \item For $I_1$ we take the set of first markers of all chords that start before $c$. \item $I_2$ is the set of second markers for all sticky descendants $c_h$ of $c$, together with the first markers of all other descendant of $c$.
-Recall that the first two markers are the tail of the chord, and not the markers inherited from its parent, which may come earlier. \item We construct $I_3$ as follows.
+We prove the second part of the lemma by constructing a set $I$ of size~$k$, consists of one element for each chord, such that $\det(C^I)\neq 0$.
+The set $I$ has the form $I_1\cup I_2\cup I_3\cup\{p\},$ where $I_1\subseteq [i-1],~I_2\subseteq\{i+2,\ldots,j-1\},$ and $I_3\subseteq\{j+2,\ldots,n-1\}$ are defined as follows. \begin{enumerate} \item For $I_1$ we take the set of first markers of all chords that start before $c$. \item $I_2$ is the set of second markers for all sticky descendants $c_h$ of $c$, together with the first markers of all other descendant of $c$.
+Recall that the first two markers are the start of the chord, and not the markers inherited from its parent, which may come earlier. \item We construct $I_3$ as follows.